Noble metals used for centuries

 Gold: Eternal Symbol of Wealth and Power

-In antiques, gold is found:
+In antiques, gold can be found:

-• in ancient jewelry (rings, brooches, necklaces),
+• in antique jewelry (rings, brooches, necklaces),

 • on gilded objects (frames, mirrors, sculptures),

-• in religious or royal goldsmithing.
+• in religious or royal silverware.

 Silver: Elegance and Refinement